4 bedroom Detached House

 Alternatively you can call us on 01362 696977 or visit our Dereham Estate Agentsbranch

-Four-bedroom detached home in a quiet Primrose Close cul-de-sac, close to Dereham.
-Lounge, dining room, conservatory, kitchen, utility and WC.
-Two doubles and two singles with built-in wardrobes, en-suite to master.
-Driveway, garage and private rear gard
+Four-bedroom detached home in quiet Primrose Close cul-de-sac, close to Dereham.
+Lounge, dining room, conservatory, kitchen, utility & WC.
+Two doubles, two singles with built-in wardrobes.
+En-suite to master.
+Driveway, garage & private rear garden with g

 Detached Family Home

-Outside, the property continues to deliver.
-A brickweave driveway to the front provides parking for up to three vehicles and leads to the garage.
-To the rear, the garden is mainly laid to lawn, with established hedging offering a good degree of privacy—perfect for relaxing, entertaining, or family life.
-The combination of generous accommodation, storage throughout, and a peaceful yet convenient location makes this a home that’s easy to fall for.
+Outside, the property truly comes into its own.
+A brickweave driveway to the front provides parking for up to three vehicles and leads to the garage, offering further parking, storage, or workshop potential.
+To the rear, the garden is mainly laid to lawn and framed by established hedging, creating a pleasant sense of seclusion and privacy—an ideal setting for outdoor dining, entertaining, or relaxed family living.

 Property Reference: HRT110909080